 Using the understanding that compensation decreases from proximal-to-distal (Sullivan et al., 2000; Fernandez et al., 2014), the fairly abrupt outcrop expression of the contact between Element One and Two over approximately 50 m indicates a more proximal or axial lobe position than previously interpreted by Fleming (2010).
 This is supported by the relatively coarse-grained nature of the lobe deposits at Cabrillo National Monument (Figure 15).
 However, Elements Three and Four do not show large-magnitude compensation, suggesting that these are more distal or marginal lobe positions (Figure 11).
 Given that the event bed parameters are not discernible between Elements Two, Three, and Four (Figure 15), this may indicate a minor lateral switching of lobe elements rather than a larger-scale progradational/retrogradational pattern.

-For distal submarine lobe deposits, the prevailing understanding is that sandstone bed thickness changes minimally over hundreds of meters (Walker & Mutti, 1973; Ricci-Lucchi, 1975; Shanmugam & Moiola, 1988).
+For distal submarine lobe deposits, the prevailing understanding is that sandstone bed thickness changes minimally over hundreds of meters (Walker & Mutti, 1973; Ricci Lucchi, 1975; Shanmugam & Moiola, 1988).
 However, distal lobe deposits can also show abrupt thickness variations along-strike indicating a finger-like “dendritic” pattern (Twichell et al., 1992; Prélat et al., 2009; Talling et al., 2010) rather than a simple radial sheet commonly found in schematic models (Mutti and Normark, 1987).
-The low thinning rate values from distal locales (Figure 7) suggests that neither the Point Loma nor the compiled distal lobe deposits contain these dendritic features, or that they are not sampled or recognized within the extent of the outcrops and within the database.
+The low thinning rate values from distal locales (Figure 7) suggest that neither the Point Loma nor the compiled distal lobe deposits contain these dendritic features, or that they are not sampled or recognized within the extent of the outcrops and in the database.
 This could be due to the dendritic patterns only having slight thickness variations or that the sampling distance between measured sections is too large to truly document these dendritic features.
 For example, the ‘pinch and swell’ geometry found in the Point Loma Formation could be evidence of dendritic planform patterns (Figure 13), but the detailed analysis is beyond the scope of this study.

 Inter-Lobe Element Architecture: Results